P2P RateSetter rebrands to Plenti – what’s changed for customers?

 P2P lender RateSetter has a new name, a new look and a new set of numbers for investors.

-P2P lenders work by connecting everyday borrowers with investors.
+P2P lenders connect everyday borrowers with investors.
 When you take out a loan with a P2P, you're borrowing from other users of the platform.
 Investors that lend to these borrowers are paid interest in return.

 The idea is that both lenders and investors have the opportunity to get better rates than they'd normally get from the banks – usually with some additional risk.